-The province of West Sumatra is home to the Minangkabau ethnic group who are mostly famous for having exported throughout Indonesia and Malaysia their regional signature cuisine.
-The capital is Padang, but it’s far from the best base to explore the area.
+The province of West Sumatra is the home of the Minangkabau ethnic group, who is famous for having exported throughout Indonesia and beyond their regional signature cuisine.

 As the capital of West Sumatra, this city is handy because it has an airport with connection to many places in Indonesia as well as Kuala Lumpur and Singapore.

 There is also an immigration office (as well as another one near Bukittinggi) which processes visa extension in a rather standard time (3 working days).
 This is also the gateway to the Mentawai islands.

 Near the immigration office, the great mosque of West Sumatra (Masjid raya Sumatera Barat) offers an interesting mix between Islamic and Minang architectures.

 Besides that, most of the popular accomodations among tourists are located near the small Chinatown (kampung Cina).
 If you happen to be around 15 days after Chinese New Year (called Imlek in Indonesian), don’t miss the huge parade called Cap Go Meh.

 Additionaly, the provincial museum Adityawarma is very cheap (3’000Rp) and interesting :

 - The room dedicated to Minang culture is surprinsingly the poorest.
 The most interesting part is the display of regional variants of bride attires.